Edwin Watts Golf Shops files for bankruptcy, seeks sale

 The Fort Walton Beach, Florida-based company sells golf equipment, apparel, and accessories through its stores and also via its website.

-Edwin Watts founded the chain in the 1960s as a 22-year-old golf pro in Fort Walton Beach.
+Edwin Watts founded the chain in the 1960s as a 22-year-old golf pro in Fort Walton Beach, Florida.
 He transformed golf retailing by expanding beyond the typical fare of shirts and gloves to offer hard-to-find quality golf clubs.

-Under Sun's ownership since 2007, the chain bought or built 39 stores.
+Under Sun's ownership since 2007, the chain bought or built 39 stores, but growth slowed with the economic downturn.
+CFO Barr said the bankruptcy was also prompted by poor weather, lackluster product launches and stiffer competition from big box and specialty retailers.

-However, golf has been declining in popularity since the steep economic recession of 2008 and the chain's problems were exacerbated by poor weather this year, according to a statement by the company's chief executive officer, John Watson.

-The chain's founders sold the retailer to Wellspring Capital Management LLC, a private equity firm, in 2003.
-Wellspring Capital in turn sold it to Sun Capital in 2007.
+The chain's founders sold the retailer to Wellspring Capital Management LLC, a private equity firm, in 2003, which in turn sold it to Sun Capital in 2007.

 The case is Edwin Watts Golf Shops LLC, Case No. 13-12877, U.S. Bankruptcy Court, District of Delaware.

-(Reporting by Sakthi Prasad in Bangalore and Tom Hals in Wilmington, Del.; editing by Supriya Kurane, Jeffrey Benkoe and Matthew Lewis)
+(Reporting by Sakthi Prasad in Bangalore and Tom Hals in Wilmington, Delaware; Editing by Supriya Kurane and Jeffrey Benkoe)